Skip to content

 VideoCodec RECOMMENDED string The video codec used to encode the video stream, expressed as an FFmpeg codec name (for example, "h264", "hevc", "vp9", "av1").
 This value can be auto-extracted using ffprobe -v quiet -print_format json -show_streams.

-FrameRate RECOMMENDED number The video frame rate of the video stream, in Hz (for example, 24, 25, 29.97, 30, 60).
+VideoFrameRate RECOMMENDED number The video frame rate of the video stream, in Hz (for example, 24, 25, 29.97, 30, 60).
+For variable rate videos, this value should be the nominal frame rate.

 Must be a number greater than 0.